MarshallAsbury/admera/README.md

 # Admera Take Home Assessment

-The following is a take home assesment to review your skills with designing and implementing solutions with code.
+The following is a take home assesment to review your skills with designing and implementing solutions in code.
-The estimated times for each problem are for reference and are not relevant to the assessment's overall grading.
-You will have 1 week to complete this assessment prior and can spend as much as needed to complete the assessment within that time frame.
-You will go over your solutions during the interview.
+You will have 1 week to complete this assessment and can spend as long as needed to complete the assessment within that time frame.
+We will go over your solutions during the interview.

 The solutions will be reviewed for:
 - Completion